kparal/jabber-roster/README.md

 A simple Python tool for listing your Jabber roster contacts.
 You can use it to easily backup list of your buddies.

+This program is maintained, but not further developed.
+Bugs will be fixed, but no new features will be added.
+If you want to work on this program, don't hesitate to contact me, I will gladly assign you to the development team.

 Running
 =======